gadget-man/cdc-ecm-host-example/README.md

 See the Getting Started Guide for full steps to configure and use ESP-IDF to build projects.

+IMPORTANT: Many of the most common usb-to-ethernet dongle adapters provide both a vendor-specific and cdc-ecm driver.
+This library only uses the cdc-ecm driver.
+In order to access this, it is important to enable alternative configurations within your sdconfig, by enabling `CONFIG_USB_HOST_ENABLE_ENUM_FILTER_CALLBACK=y`.

 ## Example Output

 After the flashing, plug in a usb-to-ethernet adapter connected by ethernet cable to your network.
 You should see the output at idf monitor: